Experienced New Jersey Attorneys Assist Sexual Harassment Victims

 - Don’t simply complain of “harassment” or mistreatment, which is not per se illegal, but specify that it is sexual harassment, which is illegal.

-If these actions do not end the harassment, or if the harassment escalates, contact Deutsch Atkins immediately.
+If these actions do not end the harassment, or if the harassment escalates, contact a New Jersey sexual harassment attorney at Deutsch Atkins immediately.
 We can assist you by offering guidance to help end the conduct or to best enable you to protect your civil rights afforded by state and federal anti-discrimination laws.

 Remedies and damages for sexual harassment in New Jersey